Then you’ve arrived at the ideal location.

 Why does my dog sleep with his eyes open?

-Sometimes dogs are sleeping with open eyes because of a typical occurrence.
+Sometimes dogs sleep with open eyes because of a typical occurrence.
 But it could also be the result of a medical condition as well.
 Like, lagophthalmos, seizures, and so on.
-The natural reason might be they are dreaming.
-Or can be that your dog is simply safeguarding itself from predators.
+The genuine reason might be they are dreaming.
+Or it can be that your dog is simply safeguarding itself from predators.

 Seems interesting?
 Are you excited to know this topic in detail?
 Then you have to scroll down.